microo8/golymer/README.md

 <p>[[Text]]!!!</p>
 ```

 Where the host struct has an `Text` field.
 Or the name in brackets can be an path to an fielt `subObject.subSubObject.Field`.
-The field value este then converted to it's string representation.
+The field value is then converted to it's string representation.
 One way data bindings can be used in text nodes, like in the example above, and also in element attributes eg. `<div style="display: [[MyDisplay]];"></div>`

 Every time the fields value is changed, the template will be automaticaly changed.
 Changing the `Text` fields value eg `myElem.Text = "foo"` also changes the `<p>` element's `innerHTML`.